Mesa Rim Yoga Studios offer a wide variety of yoga styles for all levels, from traditional to modern practices.

 What should I wear?

-Choose athletic clothing that is comfortable and allows freedom of movement but is not too baggy.
+Choose athletic clothing that is comfortable and allows you to move freely.

 What equipment do I need?

-Mesa Rim’s yoga studios offer yoga mats, blocks, straps, bolsters and blankets for anyone to use for no additional cost.
 You are encouraged to bring your own mat and towel.
+Mesa Rim also offers yoga mats, blocks, straps, bolsters, and blankets for anyone to use for no additional cost.

 Do I need previous yoga experience?

-In addition, there are many ways to modify poses to address your specific needs and all of our yoga instructors are well equipped to give you alternatives, especially if you ask for them!
-Our instructors are always happy to give you some extra help and ensure you have a great experience on your mat.
-Also, we recommend checking out one of our Yoga Basics Community Classes as a great way to learn the basics and prepare for our other scheduled classes.
+In addition, there are many ways to modify poses to address your specific needs.
+Our instructors are well equipped to give you alternatives and variations, especially if you ask for them!
+Our instructors are always happy to give you some extra help and ensure you have a great experience.

 I’m not very flexible.
 Can I still do yoga?